-During my early days of photography, I too made quite several common photography mistakes, just like you.
+During my early days of photography, I too made quite a lot of photography mistakes, just like you.
 But I don’t regret it.
 I am really happy that I made it since I learned from my mistakes.
-Once you learn from the mistakes, then you will never commit it again.
+Once you learn from the mistakes, then you will never commit them again.

-So, I will share the 10 photography mistakes which I made during my early days of photography.
+I will share the 7 photography mistakes which I made during my early days of photography.
 If you have just started on photography then this article will help you to avoid these common photography mistakes and be a better photographer.

 1. Shooting in JPEG